Tikam02/DevOps-Guide/OS/os-concepts.md

     - Symbolic addresses: The addresses used in a source code.
 The variable names, constants, and instruction labels are the basic elements of the symbolic address space.

-    -Relative addresses: At the time of compilation, a compiler converts symbolic addresses into relative addresses.
+    - Relative addresses: At the time of compilation, a compiler converts symbolic addresses into relative addresses.

     - Physical addresses: The loader generates these addresses at the time when a program is loaded into main memory.